220620NET/trainer-code/01Shell_CSharp/hackerrank.md

     - This will be open until 6/26/22 11:45 EST
 3. Solve two challenges in the contest
 4. Make sure to submit the problems

+## Other Resources
+- LeetCode
+- CodinGame
+- Codewars

+## If you want to practice more in Hackerrank
+Go to the Problem Solving/Data Structure category and do those problems in C#